 Start by thinking about the skills your standards ask students to develop.
 If your curriculum includes interpreting data, averages, or probability, choose or create graphs that support those goals.
 Many AI tools and digital platforms now allow you to tag or filter your visuals based on curriculum standards like Common Core or NGSS, helping you stay on track while saving time.
 For example, with Monsha, you can set your curriculum expectations with a few clicks.

 The fastest way is to use a free AI tool that lets you describe what you want in plain language.
 For example, if you write “Create a pie chart of classroom pets: 10 dogs, 5 cats, 3 birds, 2 rabbits,” the AI will instantly turn that into a neat, colorful graph.
 You can download it, print it, or add it directly to a digital slide.
 It’s simple, time-saving, and perfect for busy teaching days.
+However, keep in mind that you must be more specific about your prompts if you want to generate curriculum-aligned graphs and charts with AI.

 How can teachers get started with Monsha’s AI-powered graph and chart maker?